You may wish to see an introductory page to this section first.

-Hudavent Hatun Turbe: (left) decoration above the window to the left of the entrance; (right) one of the panels of the upper decoration
+Hudavent Hatun Turbesi: (left) decoration above the window to the left of the entrance; (right) one of the panels of the upper decoration

 These Greek mythological monsters surface again in this Seljuk mausoleum.

 An elaborate double-headed eagle is portrayed in one of the panels.
-It was the symbol of the Seljuk nation (it was borrowed from the Byzantine Empire).
-It is interesting to observe that the tips of the wings have the shape of dragons.
+It was the symbol of the Seljuk Sultans (it was borrowed from the Byzantine Empire).

-Ak Medrese: (left) main portal; (right) detail of the windows
+Ak Medrese: (left) main portal (a detail of which is shown in the image used as background for this page); (right) detail of the windows

 The Mongol control over Anatolia weakened after 1335.
 The rulers of Karaman took advantage of the ensuing power vacuum and added Nigde to their possessions.
 They built in 1409 a medrese with a very elaborate pishtaq, a portal projecting from the facade of a building.
-It features an ogee line (i.e. an S-shaped double curve) which is typical of English Gothic architecture and which also appears in the design of the windows.
+It features an ogee line (i.e. an S-shaped double curve) which is typical of English Gothic architecture (e.g. in the Great Cloister of Canterbury Christ Church Cathedral) and which also appears in the design of the windows.

 Ottoman buildings: (left) Disari Camii (XVIth century); (right) fountain of Pacha Camii (XVth century)